mwunsch/prism/README.md

 	nav.items
 	# Returns an array of contents
-	# This method comes from the has_many call up above that defines the Property
+	# This method comes from the has_many call up above that defines the :items property

 ## Other Microformat parsers